Do you need a solicitor?

 Three questions to ask yourself

 Instead of a recommendation, it is more useful to ask three questions.
-The answers will tell you more about your specific situation than any general guidance can.
+The answers tell you more about your specific situation than any general guidance can.

 A straightforward OIC claim involves: liability admitted in full, a single injury type (whiplash or minor psychological, or both), a prognosis period that places the claim clearly within a tariff band and no significant dispute about financial losses.
 If your claim fits this description, you are in the category the OIC portal was designed for.
 The data shows unrepresented claimants in this category settle at similar compensation levels to those who are represented.